grapa-dev/grapa/docs-src/docs/operators/condition.md

 }
 ```

 **Note**: Local variable references in thrown objects are now automatically preserved.
-The `.list()` method is no longer required for reliable binding.
+The `.gobj()` method is no longer required for reliable binding.

 ### Multiple Catch Blocks
 ```grapa